Action for Boston Community Development, Southside HeadStart Adult ESOL Program, Roslindale

 International Institute of New England, Downtown

 The International Institute of New England’s Boston office provides resettlement, case management, cultural orientation, English classes, employment, and hospitality and service industry skills training programming to area immigrants and refugees.
-With the support of ENB, IINE will launch a high beginning ESOL Bridge to Skills Training class for 15 adult refugee learners.
+With the support of ENB, IINE launched a high beginning ESOL Bridge to Skills Training class for 15 adult refugee learners.

 Jamaica Plain Community Centers (JPCC) Adult Learning Program, Jamaica Plain